Photo Exhibition: The Forgotten Team of the 2022 FIFA World Cup

+The photographic storytelling project Forgotten Team puts the spotlight on the lives of migrant working people who have been laying the groundwork for the 2022 FIFA World Cup in Qatar.
 Over five years, between 2017 and 2022, Mohamed Badarne visited Qatar and Nepal several times to meet with workers and their families, and to capture their stories and the injustice they suffered.
 Mohamed works independently, and he has developed a large network of contacts among workers, organizations, and journalists.
 Mohamed even had the opportunity to meet some of the workers twice, both in Qatar and back home.

 Thus, Forgotten Team turned into a photographic journey in solidarity with all workers who have been building the infrastructure for the FIFA World Cup 2022.
 It shows them in Qatar – at work and in their private space – and after their return home.
 It also portrays families whose loved ones died there, as well as local initiatives that seek accountability and compensation.
-The intention is to spread their word, their hopes, and dreams as well as their bereavement.
+The intention is to spread their word, their hopes and dreams as well as their bereavement.
 In short, the story of all of us.

-The “goal” of this exhibition project is to become a platform of encounter among the workers, football fans, decision-makers, competing athletes, and human-rights practitioners to fight labor exploitation and to bring recognition to the men and women who are building a world that remains largely off-limits to them.
+The “goal” of this exhibition project is to become a platform of encounter among the workers, football fans, decision-makers, competing athletes, and human-rights practitioners to fight labor exploitation and to bring recognition to the men and women who are building a world that remains largely off limits to them.